Tunnels & Trolls: Spin-offs

 Monsters!
 Monsters! is a subset of the T&T rules tailored to playing monsters.
 It is fully compatible with 5th edition.
 Copyright dates listed are 1976 and 1979, published by Metagaming and then Flying Buffalo.
 It is occasionally reprinted as photocopies by the author, Ken St. Andre.
 It is now available from Flying Buffalo.

 Mercenaries, Spies and Private Eyes is a variant system credited to Michael A. Stackpole.
 Publication was by Flying Buffalo, who released it in 1983, and Sleuth Publications Ltd. in 1986.
 While the basics are the same, it adds a skill system, changes the time scale of combat rounds, and includes rules for modern weapons.

 Video games

 In the 1980s, a ColecoVision adaptation was announced but never released.

 In 1990 a computer version (Crusaders of Khazan) was published by New World Computing, which embedded portions of many of the favorite old solo modules.
 Crusaders of Khazan is included in the 30th Anniversary Edition tin, but not the PDF version.

 In 2008, an Amiga and Windows adaptation was released by James Jacobs.

 In 2017, MetaArcade has published Tunnels & Trolls Adventures for iOS and Android, an adaptation of Tunnels & Trolls featuring over 20 classic quests.
 According to MetaArcade, new content will be published on a regular basis.
+Due to rights over the IP changing hands and the content being primarily web-hosted, the app and content is no longer available.